👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 What does the tool do?

 The tool helps find groups where an AI system or algorithm performs differently, which could indicate unfair treatment.
-It does this using a technique called clustering, which groups similar data points together (in a cluster).
-The tool doesn’t need information like gender, nationality, or ethnicity to find these patterns.
-Instead, it uses a bias score to measure deviations in the performace of the system, which you can choose based on your data.
+This type of monitoring is called anomaly detection.
+It detect deviations using a technique called clustering, which groups similar data points together (in clusters).
+The tool doesn’t need information like gender, nationality, or ethnicity to find deviations.
+Instead, it uses an bias variable to measure deviations in the performace of the system, which you can choose based on your data.

 What results does it give?

 The tool finds groups (clusters) where performance of the algorithmic system is significantly deviating.
-It highlights the group with the worst bias score and creates a report called a bias analysis report, which you can download as a PDF.
+It highlights the group with the worst bias variables and creates a report called a bias analysis report, which you can download as a PDF.
 You can also download all the identified groups (clusters) in a .json file.
 Additionally, the tool provides visual summaries of the results, helping experts dive deeper into the identified deviations.
-Example below ⬇️.
+An example can be found below.

 drawing